Beaten-Sect0r/yii2-db-manager/README.md

     'modules' => [
         'db-manager' => [
             'class' => 'bs\dbManager\Module',
+            // Flysystem adapter (optional) creocoder\flysystem\LocalFilesystem will be used as default.
+            'flySystemDriver' => 'creocoder\flysystem\LocalFilesystem',
             // path to directory for the dumps
             'path' => '@app/backups',
             // list of registerd db-components